-Born in 1926 in Sarajevo, Bosnia, Flory Jagoda learned songs from her grandmother, or “Nona” as she calls her, who knew the musical traditions passed down through their Sephardic Jewish family.
-Sephardic Jews, sometimes referred to as Ladinos, settled in the Balkan region after they were forced into exile from Spain and Portugal in the fifteenth century.
+Born in 1923 in Sarajevo, Bosnia, Flory Jagoda learned songs from her grandmother, or “Nona” as she calls her, who knew the musical traditions passed down through their Sephardic Jewish family.
+Sephardic Jews, who speak Judeo-Espanol or Ladino, settled in the Balkan region after they were forced into exile from Spain and Portugal in the fifteenth century.

 When Flory was seventeen, her father, becoming aware of the impending danger to Jewish residents of Zagreb, told Flory she had to flee.
 He gave her a forged train ticket, with a non-Jewish name, and her accordion, which she called her “harmonica.”
 Flory says that she played the accordion to allay her fears, and the conductor on the train never even asked for her ticket.
 She credits that accordion with saving her life.
 Later she learned that 42 of her family members were killed, including her beloved Nona.